UFC 254 Odds And Picks: Khabib vs Gaethje

 After a sumptuous UFC 253, which featured the undisputed Middleweight champ Israel Adesanya and the Brazilian contender Paulo Costa with the champ dominating Costa for 2 rounds before getting the TKO.
 We head back to Fight Island Abu Dhabi on Saturday, October 24, 2020, for the big Lightweight bout between Khabib Nurmagomedov and Justin Gaethje.

 The UFC betting odds are now available for the main event.
-There are plenty of UFC betting opportunities.
+Read up on how to bet on UFC fights to best apply these odds..
 As the other fights become available, we'll be sure to update this table.
 The odds were last updated on October 9, 2020:

 |Khabib Nurmagomedov||-303||+230||Justin Gaethje|